-The emblem emphasizes the provencal roots of the brand.
-Indicates a limited area where the ingredients for the company’s cosmetic products are sourced.
+The emblem emphasizes the brand’s Provençal roots.
+Indicates a limited geographic area from which the ingredients for the company’s cosmetic products are sourced.
 The L’Occitane logo has style and a catchy, uniquely French charm.

 Meaning and History

-This brand’s logo is simple enough not to overload the labels on the bottles visually, but it is very informative in terms of the amount of information.
-It has the most important thing – the name that immediately catches the eye.
-Moreover, the personal mark of the company contains the full name – “L’Occitane en Provence.”
+This brand’s logo is simple enough not to overload the bottle labels, yet it conveys a lot of information.
+It has the most important thing: a name that immediately catches the eye.
+Moreover, the company’s personal mark includes the full name “L’Occitane en Provence.”

 The inscription is located in two lines.
 In the top row is the word “L’Occitane.”
 It is very large and takes up a lot of space.
 Below is the second part of the brand name – “en Provence.”
-It is made with smaller characters and is concentrated in the central part of the logo.
+It is rendered in smaller characters and centered in the logo.

 What is L’Occitane?